Bamberger RS-1m No. 570, later Union Pacific No. 1270

 Kirkland Comments

-(Additional Bamberger 570 comments by John Kirkland in his The Diesel Builders, Volume 2, American Locomotive Company, page 88, Interurban Press, 1989)
+(Additional Bamberger 570 comments by John Kirkland in his book The Diesel Builders, Volume 2, American Locomotive Company, page 88, Interurban Press, 1989)

 Bamberger Railroad #570, a model RS-1, was allocated to this electrified interurban railroad by the War Production Board to assist electric locomotives in moving troop trains up adverse grades from both Ogden and Salt Lake City to Hill Air Force Base at the summit located between the two cities.